-(b) Water used for washdown and dust suppression will be sourced from a domestic mains water supply, from a bore within a confined aquifer or water from other sources (ie dams, soaks or creeks) treated with a sterilant solution.
+(b) Washdown will be with water from a domestic mains water supply, from a bore within a confined aquifer or water from other sources (ie dams, soaks or creeks) treated with a sterilant solution.
 Water from other sources will be treated with sodium hypochlorite solution with a concentration of 125 g/l of available chlorine.

 - 5. A solution containing 1 L of hypochlorite solution per 1500 L of water (2 L of hypochlorite solution per 3000 L water tank or 335 ml of hypochlorite per 500 L water tank) is adequate to treat the water for use in washdown.
 The washdown water will be thoroughly mixed and left to stand for 24 hours prior to its use. - 6.
-Dust adhering to the sides of vehicles does not need to be removed. - 7.
+Dust adhering to the sides of vehicles does not need to be removed.

+- 7. Water used for dust suppression and plant clean down will be sourced from a town water supply, from a bore located within a confined aquifer or treated with sodium hypochlorite as detailed above. - 8.
 Gravel loading operations carried out under split phase conditions will include a physical barrier such as a log or earth berm or log separating the truck loading and gravel stockpile areas.
 Gravel cartage trucks will not enter the pit area.
-Gravel loading areas for split phase operations shall be quarantined from load areas and access tracks for dry phase operationsNo plant or vehicles will be permitted to access vegetated areas outside of the pit boundaries.
+Gravel loading areas for split phase operations shall be quarantined from load areas and access tracks for dry phase operations. - 9.
+No plant or vehicles will be permitted to access vegetated areas outside of the pit boundaries.